-State-Listed Species
+State-Listed Species and Sensitive Species

 Special status species that are formally listed by the state and/or recognized by state agencies or other local jurisdictions because of their rarity or vulnerability to habitat loss or population decline, receive no specific protection on lands taken into trust by the federal government.
-A list of state-listed animals and an evaluation as to whether these species have the potential to occur within the Phoenix Site is provided within Appendix F. Of the listed species with the potential to occur within Jackson County, only the Wayside aster (E. vialis) has the potential to occur within the Phoenix Site.
+Spatial queries of the ODFW Compass database and the Oregon Biodiversity Information Center database (ORBIC) were performed to determine if there are any state-listed species or sensitive species within the project site (Appendix Q).
+The Compass and ORBIC databases did not report any state-listed species within the Phoenix Site.